MicrosoftDocs/dynamics-365-intelligent-order-management/topics/sales-order-form-update.md

 1. Select **Enhanced Pages Sales order KPI view**, and set the option to **On**.

 > [!NOTE]
-> When you enable the feature, your view of the sales order form is changed to the new view.
+> When you enable the feature, you change your view of the sales order form to the new view.

 ## Summary of changes